NeKoRoSYS/NKRsys-Mobile-Input-Handling/README.md

 ## Features
 This project extends from the [on-screen controls](https://docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/OnScreen.html) that Unity's Input System package have provided by default.
 The following demos are using [(NKRsys-FPP-CC) NeKoRoSYS's First Person Perspective Character Controller](https://github.com/NeKoRoSYS/NKRsys-FPP-CC/blob/main) to showcase the mobile controls.

-- ### Button Implementation
+- ### Custom Button Implementation
   - [`ControlButton`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlButton.cs) is an extension of the [`On-Screen Button`](https://docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/OnScreen.html#on-screen-buttons) component provided by the Input System package.
 It can have animated sprites and color fading!

 <p align="center">
   <img src="https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/ControlButtonExample.gif" alt="Control Button Demo" />
 </p>

-- ### Joystick Implementation
+- ### Custom Joystick Implementation
   - [`ControlStick`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlStick.cs) is a heavily-improved extension of the [`On-Screen Stick`](https://docs.unity3d.com/Packages/com.unity.inputsystem@0.9/manual/OnScreen.html#on-screen-sticks) component provided by the Input System package.
 It has a variety of configurable settings, and it can be used for several features that your game may already have, like player movement.

 <p align="center">
   <img src="https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/ControlStickExample.gif" alt="Control Stick Demo" />
 </p>

-- ### Touchpad Implementation
+- ### Custom Touchpad Implementation
   - [`ControlPad`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlPad.cs) is a component that registers input if the touch made contact within its rect bounds.
-It's not found in the Input System package by default as it is a custom implementation.
+This is a totally new feature, as the Input System does not provide their own rendition of what could be a touchpad.
 It supports multitouch and can be configured and used for a variety of features you may plan on implementing to your project!

 <p align="center">
   <img src="https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/ControlPadExample.gif" alt="Control Pad Demo" />